hsnfirdaus/class-validator/README.md

 }
 ```

 Then call validate method, it will throw exception if found an error.
-Currently this package only support property attribute, not support nested validation yet.
+Currently this package only support property attribute.

 ## Available Attributes